For the Man Who Has Everything: Plot

-Superman gradually wakes from his increasingly disturbing dream, but not before tearfully saying goodbye to his "son" Van-El away at the Kandor crater.
+Superman gradually wakes from his dream, but not before tearfully saying goodbye to his "son" Van-El away at the Kandor crater.
 Batman pries the Mercy from Superman's chest, and the plant latches on to him instead, submerging Batman in his own dream, in which his parents’ murder is prevented when Thomas Wayne disarms Joe Chill.
 Superman awakens, enraged by the Mercy's action, and attacks Mongul before he can kill Wonder Woman.
 They battle across the Fortress, causing massive damage.

 Robin uses Mongul's discarded gauntlets to pry the Mercy off Batman, stuffing the plant inside a gauntlet to carry it safely toward the battle.
 Subduing Mongul, Superman is distracted by the sight of the statues of his parents, and Mongul gains the upper hand, but Robin drops the Mercy on him.
 Seized by the plant, Mongul is submerged in his own fantasy, in which he swats the Mercy aside, kills the heroes and goes on to conquer Earth and the universe.

 Tending to their wounds, Batman mentions to Wonder Woman that his fantasy included him marrying Kathy Kane and having a teenage daughter, while Wonder Woman confesses envy that she did not find out her heart's desire.
 Planning to imprison Mongul in a black hole across the galaxy, Superman unwraps his gifts.
 Wonder Woman brought a replica of Kandor made by the "gem-smiths" of Paradise Island, prompting Superman to hide his own replica of the Bottle City at super-speed.
-Batman’s gift turns out to be another plant – a new breed of rose named "The Krypton" – which was stepped on during the fight.
+Batman's gift turns out to be another plant – a new breed of rose named "The Krypton" – which was stepped on during the fight.
 Musing that it is perhaps for the best, Superman asks that someone make coffee while he cleans up the Fortress.
-Deep in his fantasy, Mongul is content.
+Deep in his fantasy of total final victory, Mongul is content.